jerryochoa8a/theWall/README.md

 # theWall

-1) Practice connecting a Django application to a database
+connecting a Django application to a database

-2) Integrate the login app with another app
+Integrate the login app with another app

-3) Practice one-to-many relationships
+one-to-many relationships

-4)Practice validating user input and using flash messages
+validating user input and using flash messages

+Allow users to post messages

+Display all messages on the main page

+Allow users to comment on each message

+Display all comments per message